Leeds 0113 228 5000

 Called 2013 Email Nathaniel

 Nathaniel is a specialist family practitioner and accepts instructions in all areas of Family Law, with a particular emphasis on matters involving children.
-He is experienced in public and private children work and is fast developing a workload comprising a healthy mixture of multi-day hearings and cases requiring more unusual intellectually challenging thought and analysis.
+He is experienced in public and private children work and is fast developing a workload comprising of cases at all levels - from the relatively straightforward to those of the utmost seriousness and complexity.

 “I have no words to express my gratitude towards you”Client at the conclusion of a lenghty fact-finding hearing.